AlexanderMattheis/Navi-Faces/README.md

 # Navi Faces
 A very old project integrated in my unfinished strategy game **The Navigators** which was written by using the [Monogame](http://www.monogame.net/) framework.
-The architecture was too complicated in comparison to the MVC-pattern similar architectures I create now.
+The architecture was too complicated in comparison to the MVC-pattern similar architectures I create since 2017/18.
 Also, the description is currently only available in German.
 It is about a new language which allows you to design multilingual, resolution independent menus/huds in computer games very fast/time efficient due to a hard separation of logic and design e.g. a fully working main-menu with four buttons written in the Faces-language: